UniBreakfast/crud-of-increasing-complexity/simplest-for-me/simplest.md

 ## How to perform CRUD operations?

 There's no UI in this simplest implementation, so we'll have to use some kind of JavaScript REPL here.
 It can be a browser console, Node.js REPL or any kind of JavaScript sandbox offline or online.
 I personally prefer Chrome DevTools console, but I won't use anything browser specific here.
-So to perform CRUD operations we'll input JavaScript code for our runtime of choice to evaluate it.
+So to perform CRUD operations we'll input JavaScript code to our runtime of choice to evaluate it.

 ### Create (one)